Research Technical Report FRITS-TR-2026-02 Updated 11 August 2026 translationmultilinguallocalisationLLM

 Abstract

-We operate a consumer product in 26 European languages (the 24 official EU languages plus Norwegian and Icelandic, with Ukrainian added), with roughly 1,950 interface strings per language — about 47,000 translated strings under continuous change.
-At that scale, hand-polishing is not an option, and “translated-sounding” is not cosmetic: users in smaller language markets correctly read it as this product was not made for me.
+We run a consumer product in 26 European languages — the 24 official EU languages plus Norwegian and Icelandic, with Ukrainian added — at roughly 1,950 interface strings each.
+That is about 47,000 strings under continuous change, so hand-polishing is not available to us.

 3. The two anti-rules